 Conclusion

-Contrary to what many students think, the ACCA want as many students as possible to pass; the examining team will be absolutely thrilled if the pass rate is high.
-And they approach the exam papers with that attitude, hoping students have listened to all the advice, read the examiner’s reports, and practise questions – so the examining team have the satisfaction of awarding a pass.
+Contrary to popular student belief, the ACCA wants the maximum number of students to succeed.
+The examining team celebrates when the pass rate is high.
+They approach the exam papers with optimism, hoping students have heeded all advice, reviewed the examiner’s reports, and practiced questions.
+This way, the examining team feels the satisfaction of granting a passing grade.